acke756/cv/README.md

 create a new directory named `out` containing the resulting PDF file.

 The following commands are provided by `cv.cls`:
+- `\makesidebar`: Inserts the sidebar into the current page.
 - `\setname{<name>}`: Sets the name displayed in the CV header.
 - `\setphoto{<filename>}`: Sets the photo displayed in the CV header.
 - `\setgithub{<name>}`: Sets the GitHub username displayed in the CV header.